-VReplication and VDiff performance improvements as well as freno-style throttling support are on the roadmap!
+VReplication and VDiff performance improvements, resumability and throttling support are on the roadmap!

 VExec

 description: Wrapper on VReplicationExec to run query on all participating masters

 VExec [-dry_run] <keyspace.workflow> <query>

 Description VExec is a wrapper over VReplicationExec.
 Given a workflow it executes the provided query on all masters in the target keyspace that participate in the workflow.
 Internally it calls VReplicationExec for running the query.